Ayokanmi-Adejola/Frontend-Development-Cohort-3/Readme.md

-# Softlyft Frontend Development Cohort 3
+# Frontend Development Cohort 3

 This is a basic practice website for Cohort 3.